upperlinecode/mad-libs-javascript/README.md

 ## Intro

-We've just seen how variables can be concatendated with strings to make custom messages.
+We've just seen how variables can be concatenated with strings to make custom messages.
 In this lab, create a Mad Libs game to get more comfortable with concatenation and have some fun.

 <details>
 <summary> If you've never played Mad Libs before, here's how it generally works.</summary>